Nepotism: United Kingdom

-The Marquess of Salisbury, who was Prime Minister for three separate occasions from 1885 to 1902 for a total of approximately 14 years, appointed his nephew Arthur Balfour as Chief Secretary for Ireland in 1887 and later as Prime Minister in 1902.
+The Marquess of Salisbury, who was prime minister for three separate occasions from 1885 to 1902 for a total of approximately 14 years, appointed his nephew, Arthur Balfour, as Chief Secretary for Ireland in 1887 and later as prime minister in 1902.
 This is supposedly the origin of the phrase "Bob's your uncle".

+In 1977, during his father-in-law James Callaghan's term as prime minister, Peter Jay was appointed ambassador to the United States.
+As Jay was just 40 years old, was not a diplomat and had never held any public office; the appointment caused some controversy and accusations of nepotism.

 In February 2010, Sir Christopher Kelly, chairman of the Committee on Standards in Public Life, said that more than 200 MPs used Parliamentary allowances to employ their own relatives in a variety of office roles.
 He suggested that the practice should be banned.

-In 2005, Councillor Ann Reid of York arranged for all nine sets of traffic lights on her daughter Hannah's wedding route through York to be switched to green for the five-car convoy.
-As a result, the wedding party took only 10 minutes to pass through the city.

 North Yorkshire Police's Chief Constable Grahame Maxwell was disciplined by the IPCC in 2011, but refused to resign, after admitting that he assisted a relative through the first stages of a recruitment process.

 Many Northern Irish politicians employ family members.
-In 2008, 19 elected politicians of the Democratic Unionist Party (DUP) directly employed family members and relatives comprising 27 of its 136 staff.
+In 2008, 19 elected politicians of the Democratic Unionist Party (DUP) directly employed family members and relatives, comprising 27 of its 136 staff.

-Boris Johnson, the former Prime Minister was accused of nepotism for having appointed his brother Jo Johnson to the House of Lords, having previously also appointed him to his Cabinet as Minister of State for Universities, Science, Research and Innovation.
+Boris Johnson, the former prime minister, was accused of nepotism for having appointed his brother, Jo Johnson, to the House of Lords, having previously also appointed him to his Cabinet as minister of state for universities, science, research and innovation.

-Jesse Norman is a British Conservative Party politician serving as Financial Secretary to the Treasury since 2019.
-He has personally endorsed the retrospective 2019 Loan Charge despite there being seven confirmed suicides linked to the charge, including one in which he was named.
-In 2020, Norman's wife, Kate Bingham was appointed chair of the UK's Vaccine Taskforce—the group set up to lead UK efforts to find and manufacture a COVID-19 vaccine—despite other more qualified people being proposed.
+In 2020, Kate Bingham, the wife of British Conservative Party politician and then-Financial Secretary to the Treasury Jesse Norman, was appointed chair of the UK's Vaccine Taskforce—the group set up to lead UK efforts to find and manufacture a COVID-19 vaccine — despite other more qualified people being proposed.

 United States

-Palm Beach County, Florida schools reinforced nepotism rules as of 2012 to ensure an "equitable work environment".
+Palm Beach County, Florida, schools reinforced nepotism rules as of 2012 to ensure an "equitable work environment".

-In December 2012, a report from the Washington Post indicated various nepotism practices from the District of Columbia and Northern Virginia's Metropolitan Washington Airports Authority (MWAA), including one family with five members working for the MWAA.
+In December 2012, a report from The Washington Post indicated various nepotism practices from the District of Columbia and Northern Virginia's Metropolitan Washington Airports Authority (MWAA), including one family with five members working for the MWAA.
 One of the reasons given by the associate general counsel to defend the alleged nepotism was "if [the employees are] qualified and competed for [the positions] on their own, I don't see a problem with relatives working in the same organization."
-The inspector general of the U.S. Department of Transportation and the U.S. Congress pressured the MWAA to resolve practices of nepotism.
-Authority employees are no longer allowed to directly or indirectly influence hiring or promotion of relatives, as documented in their ethics policy.
+The inspector general of the U.S. Department of Transportation and the US Congress pressured the MWAA to resolve practices of nepotism.
+Authority employees are no longer allowed to directly or indirectly influence the hiring or promotion of relatives, as documented in their ethics policy.